Katia-Toboleva/react-redux-slider/README.md

 ## Slider build with React-Redux.
 ### Description:
-A slider built using React, JS and the state is managed with React-Redux
+A slider built using React, JS and the state is managed with React-Redux.

 ### Technologies:
 JavaScript, React, React-Redux, Redux, SCSS, Webpack, Babel, Eslint, Stylelint.